-I know anime, K-pop, and martial arts are growing in popularity in Western culture, but that doesn’t mean every Asian person in Western society shares this interest.
+Anime, K-pop, and martial arts are growing in popularity in Western culture, but that doesn’t mean every Asian person in Western society shares this interest.

 As author Chin Lu points out in her article Why Yellow Fever is Different Than Having a Type, “Why do some men make the automatic assumptions that I am quiet, docile, great at domestic tasks, eager to please men, and my vagina is more magical than average?
 [Am I] supposed to feel complimented when those people are attracted to me?”

-The answer is: no.
+The answer is no.

 5. My race being the only prerequisite for you to date me.

 The screenshot of YouTuber Anna Akana sums it up perfectly.
 “Yellow fever is when the only prerequisite for me to become your potential partner is the colour of my skin.
 That’s cheap.
 That’s offensive.
 You’re an asshole.
 Go away.”